Manthancode28/webrtc-object-detection/README.md

 # Real-time WebRTC Multi-Object Detection

 ### One-Line Goal
-[cite_start]This project is a reproducible demo that performs real-time multi-object detection on a live video streamed from a phone via WebRTC, returns detection bounding boxes to the browser, and overlays them in near real-time[cite: 2].
+This project is a reproducible demo that performs real-time multi-object detection on a live video streamed from a phone via WebRTC, returns detection bounding boxes to the browser, and overlays them in near real-time.

 ### Current Project Status
 **Partially Complete:** The application is fully containerized with Docker and the core architecture is in place.
 The frontend and backend services run, the phone can connect to the laptop over the network, and the "Broadcasting..." status is successfully initiated.
 The final step of establishing the peer-to-peer WebRTC video stream is currently blocked, preventing the video from appearing on the laptop.
 The object detection model loading and processing logic is implemented but is currently disabled to debug the video stream.